Two Way ANOVA (without repeated measures)

 Three statements can be tested with the 2 way ANOVA, so there are 3 null hypotheses and therefore 3 alternative hypotheses.

-For a two-factor analysis of variance to be calculated without repeated measures, the following assumptions must be met:
+For a two-way analysis of variance to be calculated without repeated measures, the following assumptions must be met:

 - The scale level of the dependent variable should be metric, that of the independent variable (factors) nominal scale.